surifirstpin/biplus_documentation/docs/DataRun.md

 ## Filters

 Filters removes all the data except the one you want to retrieve.
-Filter expressions are the advanced way to limit the data and it is a optional list of filter expression applied to measure calculation, the following are the  various types thar are applied.
+Filter expressions are the advanced way to limit the data and it is a optional list of filter expression applied to measure calculation, the following are the  various types on which filters are applied.
 | Type | Description |
 |--|--|
 | String | For fields that contain letters or special characters |